How to start an email exercise

 8.

-A formal way to start the opening of an email, when you're responding and doesn't use the word 'with', is
+Another formal way to start the introduction of an email, when you're responding to a conversation or an email on the topic, is

 Further to your: